Your Next Step Toward the Career You Want

 Learning is a lifelong experience.
 If your educational journey is about to begin, and you have been out of school for some time, you are considered a mature learner.
 Mature learners are admitted on a case-by-case basis.
 When you apply for admission, please include a statement of educational goals, a resume, transcripts from previous study, and any additional documentation of professional training or experience.
 You should include both volunteer and paid employment skills.
 An interview will be arranged with an academic advisor prior to admission to discuss your educational possibilities.

 Transferring Credit from Previous Study

-If you have considerable work experience in the field or relevant professional credentials, you can complete a Prior Learning Assessment.
+If you have considerable work experience in the field or relevant professional credentials you are urged to discuss your situation with a faculty member prior to registering for classes.
+The Prior Learning Assessment portfolio is submitted to the Registrar’s Office for assessment by faculty.
 Your portfolio must include employers’ letters, diplomas, certificates, and/or transcripts.
 All materials in the portfolio must be clearly linked to the courses that you feel are the equivalent of your experience.
-The portfolio is submitted to the Registrar’s Office for assessment by faculty.
-Find more information in the brochure.
+Find more information.

 You can also challenge for course credit if you cannot transfer credit, or if you cannot provide a portfolio for assessment.
 Challenges usually involve completing course assignments and examinations.